Hazing suit at Bowling Green ends with nearly $3M settlement

-The family of a student who died from alcohol poisoning while pledging a fraternity will receive nearly $3 million from Bowling Green State University to settle its lawsuit, according to an agreement announced Monday.
+The family of a student who died from alcohol poisoning while pledging a fraternity will receive nearly $3 million from Bowling Green State University to settle its hazing-related lawsuit, according to an agreement announced Monday.

 As part of the settlement, the family of Stone Foltz and the university both said they will work to address and eliminate hazing on college campuses.
+Foltz’s parents have started a foundation focused on hazing education and have spoke to students at other universities about its dangers.

-Foltz died of alcohol poisoning in March 2021 after a fraternity initiation event where there was a tradition of new members finishing or attempting to finish a bottle of alcohol, according to a university investigation.
+“We can continue our fight saving lives,” said Shari Foltz, whose son died died of alcohol poisoning in March 2021.

+A university investigation found that the 20-year-old had attended a fraternity initiation event where there was a tradition of new members finishing or attempting to finish a bottle of alcohol, according to a university investigation.

-The 20-year-old from Delaware, Ohio, was found unconscious after members of the Pi Kappa Alpha fraternity dropped him off at his apartment.
+Foltz, from Delaware, Ohio, was found unconscious after members of the Pi Kappa Alpha fraternity dropped him off at his apartment.
 He died three days after he was put on life support.

 Both sides said in a joint statement issued Monday that they will be forever impacted by his death.